 6-Week Public Library Reading Challenge Plan

-A branch-friendly plan for public library programs, QR posters, participant handouts, reading challenges, prize notes, display ideas, and director-ready reporting.
+A branch-friendly plan for public library programs, QR posters, participant handouts, reading challenges, recognition notes, display ideas, and director-ready reporting.

 Updated May 28, 2026